otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 * 'z'

 ## Functions
-A function declaration starts with the `fun` keyword, followed by the function name, followed by the parameter list in parentheses.
+A function declaration starts with the `fun` keyword followed by the function name & parameter list in parentheses.
 Optionally, the parameter list is followed by the return type, separated by a colon.

 ```kotlin
 fun max(x: Int, y: Int): Int {